oposs/unspammer/README.md

-# unspammer
+# unspammer the IMAP robot

 Unspammer watches IMAP folders of your choice and acts on mail arriving in these folders.

 Unspammer can do the following:

-* remove SpamAssassin headers from mail, accidentely tagged as spam
+* remove SpamAssassin headers from mail, accidentally tagged as spam
 * forward mail to another address
 * add a running counter to the subject of the mail to act as a ticket number

+Unspammer is written on golang.
+It can act on multiple IMAP accounts in parallel.

+If you have complex configuration needs, you can use jsonnet for configuration.

+## Installation

 To install unspammer as a service, run `unspammer -config path/to/config.yaml -service install`

 ## Sample Config File

 Config formats supported: `yaml`, `json` and `jsonnet`